sharmapn/MapSafe-QGIS-plugin/README.md

 features, using their desktop application by themselves, eliminating reliance on a third party for dataset protection.

+The plugin's homepage is at https://sharmapn.github.io/MapSafeQGISGeoPrivPlugin/ where each detail of the safeguarding and verification process is detailed.

 The plugins safeguarding and verification features are demonstrated in a 5-minute YouTube video (https://www.youtube.com/watch?v=gq4wX3kMTfE).
 Please click on video image.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/gq4wX3kMTfE/0.jpg)](https://www.youtube.com/watch?v=gq4wX3kMTfE)

-Each detail of the safeguarding and verification process is detailed in the help menu at https://sharmapn.github.io/MapSafeQGISGeoPrivPlugin/

 **Getting started**